2022 Slovenian referendum: Background

 The repeal of the three laws was proposed by the Slovenian Democratic Party (SDS), which collected the required 40,000 signatures for each proposal; 52,669 for the RTV proposal, 52,280 for the cabinet proposal and 52,182 for the long-term care act proposal (a modification of the act that had been passed by the SDS government that lost power in the April 2022 elections, further increasing funds and salaries but delaying the increase by one year).

 The incumbent government had passed the RTV governance legislation following claimed interference in the broadcaster by the previous SDS government.
 The legislation replaced the director general with a management board, and merged the programming council and supervisory board into a single council, none of whose members would be politically appointed.

 The SDS had wanted the referendum held alongside the second round of local elections on 4 December, but the date was set as 27 November.

 Electoral system

 In order for the proposed repeals to succeed, a majority must vote in favour of the repeal, and the number voting to repeal must be at least 20% of the number of registered voters.

 Campaign

-On 22 November 2022, RTV Slovenija broadcast a debate concerning the referendum on its reorginisation with spokespeople for all 27 official campaigns being present.
+On 22 November 2022, RTV Slovenija broadcast a debate concerning the referendum on its reorganisation with spokespeople for all 27 official campaigns being present.